pandusatrianura/heimdall-travel-service/README.md

 Since different airlines return time in varied formats (ISO-8601, RFC-1123, or custom offsets), we use a dedicated `timeutil` parser.
 This normalizes everything to **UTC Unix Timestamps**, ensuring duration calculations and sorting are mathematically accurate regardless of the flight's origin timezone.

 ### 8. Multi-Leg Parallel Fan-Out
-To natively support complex queries like **Round-Trip** and **Multi-City** combinations, the traditional Search API has been augmented.
+To natively support complex queries like **Round-Trip** and **Matrix Leg Search** combinations, the traditional Search API has been augmented.
 * **Flexible Payload**: Clients can optionally supply arrays of locations and dates (`["CGK","DPS"]`), transparently mapped through advanced JSON unmarshalers (maintaining 100% backward compatibility for single-string payloads).
 * **Segment Resolving & Concurrency**: The request is mathematically partitioned into distinct flight legs (`SearchLeg`).
 Using a high-performance `Goroutine` fan-out mechanism, instead of executing requests sequentially, the aggregator multiplexes `NxM` requests asynchronously (`Legs x Providers`) into a single results channel with aggressive sub-second completion times.
+* **Current Scope Boundary**: These legs are independent route searches.
+The service does not yet combine three or more city hops into one stitched itinerary record with a single fare and connection graph.

 ### 9. Token-Bucket Rate Limiting (`golang.org/x/time/rate`)
 Airline APIs aggressively flag abusive pollers.
 Beyond the Circuit Breaker which handles failures, we explicitly prevent API bans by enforcing programmatic throttling.